aero31aero/shoutboxx-calendar/README.md

 # shoutboxx-calendar

-[incomplete] Crux Winter Project for Facebook Scraping for Events
+Crux Winter Project for Facebook Scraping for Events

 ## Checklist

-[*] Init Repository for Python Code.
+- [x] Init Repository for Python Code.
-[] Facebook Scraping using Facepy.
+- [x] Facebook Scraping using Facepy.
-[] Google Calendar Support.
+- [x] Google Calendar Support.
-[] Abstracting out the post parser.
+- [x] Abstracting out the post parser.

+## Documentation

+We did a bad job documenting this, but since the codebase is pretty simple, for usage intructions, open the files and RTFS!